moonD4rk/HackBrowserData/README.md

 hack-browser-data is an open-source tool that could help you decrypt data ( passwords|bookmarks|cookies|history ) from the browser.
 It supports the most popular browsers on the market and runs on Windows, macOS and Linux.

+> Special Note: This tool is limited to security research only, and the user assumes all legal and related responsibilities arising from its use!
+The author assumes no legal responsibility!

 ### Supported Browser

 #### Windows